adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 runs the command.
 The standard output from the command is captured and that output is used as the umapi or ldap configuration file.

-If the command terminates abnormally User Sync terminates with an error.
+If the command terminates abnormally, User Sync will terminate with an error.

 The command can reference a new or existing program or a script.

+Note: If you use this technique for the connector-umapi.yml file, you will want to embed the private key data in connector-umapi-yml directly by using the priv_key_data key and the private key value.
+If you use the priv_key_path and the filename containing the private key, you would also need to store the private key somewhere secure and have a command that retrieves it in the file reference.

 ### Scheduled task examples